Climate Risk Management

 Environmental Stewardship

-As a company, we recognize the importance of a healthy environment to the global community, our business and our people.
-We are committed to understanding, managing and mitigating the risks to our business associated with environmental issues and to operating our business in a sustainable and environmentally responsible manner and in line with the principles articulated in our Climate Change Statement.
+Assured Guaranty is committed to understanding, managing and mitigating the risks to our business associated with environmental issues and to operating our business in an environmentally responsible manner.

 • Insurance Risk Management and Strategic Opportunities